prateekrana17/1824482_Cloud-Computing-Coursework/README.md

 This application runs on an Ubuntu Virtual Machine.
 Requirements to run the application:

--Create an Ubuntu VM using Oracle Virtual Box or any other hypervisors.
+-Create an Ubuntu VM using Oracle Virtual Box or any other hypervisor.

 -Update Packages